 For most recipes, the paprika is added near the end of the cooking process, because heat diminishes both the color and flavor.

-My recipe collection includes primarily recipes which use at least one teaspoon of paprika and usually much more.
-If you are timid about starting off with such large amounts, try a little less to begin with.
+If you are timid about starting off with large amounts of paprika, try a little less to begin with.
 Choose sweet or hot to suit your tastes or combine the two.
 My bet is you will soon be going through a tin of paprika a month.